GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

     $ caldb add ./calibrations/processed_bias/N20170527S0528_bias.fits

-Note that the prefix name of the Master Bias file can be different for you.
+``reduce`` uses the first filename in the input list as basename.
+So if your first filename is, for example, ``N20001231S001.fits``, the output will be ``N20001231S001_fringe.fits``.
+Because of that, the base name of the Master Bias file can be different for you.

 Before carrying on, check that the Master Bias was added to the database using the ``caldb list`` command: